-- If your grandchildren live some distance from you and you don't know their interests, spend some time around children their ages before embarking on a trip together .
+- If your grandchildren live some distance from you and you don't know their interests, spend some time with children their ages before embarking on a trip together.

 Ideas for Grandparent Family Travel

-Elderhostel Intergenerational Tours: a different type of tour, and potentially more budget-friendly than the cadillac tours above...
-Elderhostel is an education travel organization for people over 55, with hundreds of travel choices; Elderhostel also has an Intergenerational Program with many interesting itineraries in the US.
+Elderhostel Intergenerational Tours: a different type of tour, and potentially more budget-friendly than the Cadillac tours above...
+Elderhostel is an educational travel organization for people over 55, with hundreds of travel choices; Elderhostel also has an Intergenerational Program with many interesting itineraries in the US.

 Cruises: with cruise companies going all out to provide programs and facilities to kids of all ages (even teens), cruising could be an excellent way for grandchildren and grandkids to enjoy a vacation together.